Skip to content

 Follow up with {{customer_name}} by {{deadline_date}}

-Best practices for default content
+What are best practices for default content?

-Choose meaningful defaults
+How to choose meaningful defaults

 • Use the most common selections for dropdown and radio button fields.